Tankenstein/retranslate/README.md

 ### Message

 retranslate uses `Message` to actually translate your messages.
 It uses the children you give it as the key to use to get translations.
-You can render it as a string, when you want to use it for input placeholders or such, by setting the `asString` prop.
 You can make it not escape the html of the translation, by passing the key in a prop called `dangerouslyTranslateInnerHTML` rather than the children.
 To add variables, pass them as a map in the `params` prop.
 You can use react components as variables out of the box.

 Example use: